Connect with us

 What We Know About DCS

 Ask any scientist in the field of diving medicine how much we know about what causes the bends, and their answer will often be something to the effect of, “Not very much.”
-At one time, the prevailing thought was that decompression sickness had something to do with bubbles.
-Today, in part due to extensive research, there is an emerging theory that DCS might have something to do with a diver’s immune system.
+At one time, the prevailing thought was that decompression sickness was solely about bubbles.
+Today, in part due to extensive research, there is an emerging theory that DCS might also have something to do with a diver’s immune system.

 The US Navy spends millions of dollars each year supporting researchers across the country who are trying to determine the exact causes of decompression illness and oxygen toxicity and to identify potential mitigations—countermeasures in military speak—to overcome them.